Amikumu/amikumu-website/pages/press.rst

 .. tags:
 .. category:
 .. link:
-.. description:
+.. description: Welcome to the Amikumu press page.
+Here you can find countless links to articles about Amikumu in different languages.
 .. type: text

-.. include:: pages/translations/presslist.rst
+.. include:: translations_parts/presslist.rst